 A traditional Client-Server architecture implies a hierarchical structure.
 This implies that the opposite is also true: If you have a highly hierarchical organizational structure, your chances of developing a product that resembles the bottom right kind of architecture are not high.

-Here are a simple example why this is true.
+Here is a simple example of why this is true.
 This is just one of many reasons:

 - If team A is developing the front-end, and team B is developing the back-end, and each team has a different manager (server), then they are working on foreign data sets.
 In order for them to accomplish a working cloud-like system, then managers need to act as go-betweens to solve their problems.
 The number of communication combinations goes exponentially up as team sizes grow, making it impossible for managers to accomplish this.

 - If, on the other hand, employee A in the front-end team is working on a feature requiring a task from employee B in the back-end team, and employee A has the freedom to approach the other teams and managers, then the manager is free from making decisions on the employee’s behalf.